CenturyLinkCloud/PublicKB/Support/change-management.md

         <p>This category covers maintenance where a change that is going to be made will cause a noticeable outage to the customers.</p>
       </td>
       <td>
-        <p>(96 hours in advance)&nbsp; Customers, Partners, and CenturyLink Cloud&nbsp;will be notified via email.&nbsp; This list will be derived from control.</p>
+        <p>(96 hours in advance)&nbsp; Customers, Partners, and CenturyLink Cloud&nbsp;will be notified via email.
+This list will be derived from control.</p>
       </td>
     </tr>
   </tbody>